cloverstudio/spika3Documentation/docs/intro.md

 # Intro

-We designed Spika3 for every average developer to be able to modify it easily.
+We designed Spika 3 for every average developer to be able to modify it easily.
 We use only industry-standard libraries and frameworks, and aim for the code to be as simple as possible.

 ## System requirements